 - Next-generation malware analysis

-- creation of high-speed and scalable data collection and management platforms supporting real-time and big data analytics, and
+- Design of high-speed and scalable data collection platforms for real-time and historical security analytics

 We explore and develop novel security analytic methods that deliver sustainable cyber security defenses against emerging advanced and persistent threats (e.g., deploying data mining and machine learning techniques to detect benign, suspicious, and malicious behaviors across several heterogeneous data channels).